 - A thumbhole and Handhold Design: This rifle sling strap gives you a place to rest your hand when holding the sling on your shoulder, which adds comfort and stability when holding the leather sling

-- The sling includes two Gun-metal colored Chicago screws for attachment to your sling swivels.
-Slings Swivel are NOT included with this item.
+- Chicago screws are included for attachment to the rifle sling swivels in gun metal color.
+Slings Swivels NOT included with this item.

-- PLEASE***** Double-check the spelling.
+- PLEASE***** Double check the spelling.
 We are not responsible for misspelling on your part so please double check your spelling when submitting your order.
-Please get in touch with us if you have any questions.
+If your personalization has a number in it we will use a different font than what is shown in the listing.
+Please contact us if you have any questions.

 - Full-Grain Leather: Crafted from high-quality full-grain leather, this gun sling for rifle is built to withstand years of use while developing a unique patina that only gets better with time.